Home

 Construction and Functional Analysis of Genetic Circuits

-BIOC 313 Introductory Synthetic Biology FALL 2011
+BIOC 313 Introductory Synthetic Biology FALL 2013

 You must come to lab prepared--this requires you to read the experimental protocols, not just print a copy of them.
 Bring whatever information you need to perform the experiments.
-The procedures for each day are available here and you will be given any additional information in the pre-lab lectures.
+The procedures for each day are available here and you will be given any additional information in the pre-lab discussions.

-Day 1 Basic DNA manipulations: Tues., 18 October
+Day 1 DNA manipulation: Tues., 22 October

 Experimental Procedures